 People tell you kids are hard.
 It’s no secret.
 They may even share their stories of public tantrums, sleep regression, and of course the pleasures of a teething child.
 But what about the really hard stuff?
 The stuff that can take your breath away.
 The stuff that makes you question all you know about God and your faith…

-It was a really long drive home.
-4 hours!
-I made it pretty much the whole way without having to pull over- I was so proud!
-I decided to take a nap to pass the time.
-I woke up with terrible stomach cramps.
+The retreat came to an end and I had made it!
+But we had a really long drive home…4 hours!
+I made it the whole way without having to pull over- I was so proud of myself!
+This was definitely not the norm for me at this point.
+With just a little over an hour to go, I decided to take a nap to pass the time.
+I must have just begun to doze off when I woke up with terrible stomach cramps.
 I could barely sit up.
 I knew something wasn’t right.
-Chris wanted to stop so I could run into the bathroom, but we were only a few minutes from home so I decided to hold off.
+Chris wanted to stop so I could run into the bathroom, but we were only a few minutes from home at this point so I decided to hold off.
 When we got home I ran up stairs to the bathroom.
-I will never forget the feeling I had.
+The pain was almost unbearable.
+I will never forget the feeling I had when I saw.
 It was like my heart fell out of my chest.
 I was numb.
 There was so much blood.
 I was absolutely horrified.
-In a panic I opened the door, I yelled for Chris in tears- he came running to me and we just stared.
-My mom happened to be there watching my son, she told us to get to the ER asap, but I knew that much blood could only mean one thing.
+In a panic I opened the door, and screamed for Chris in tears- he came running to me and we just stared at each other in silence.
+My mom who happened to be there watching my son, urged us to get to the ER asap, but I knew that much blood could only mean one terrible thing.